{11 Hacks} To Quiet a Noisy Window Air Conditioner

 3. Clean the fan regularly

-Regularly cleaning your window air conditioner’s fan is crucial to keep it running smoothly, quietly and efficiently.
+Regularly cleaning your window air conditioner’s fan is more important than you think.
+It helps keep it running smoothly, quietly and efficiently.

 It is generally recommended to clean the fan every three or four months, or as needed.
-The following are the steps to follow when cleaning it:
+Here how to clean it:

-Look, any friction in the shaft and motor can also cause your window ac to produce noise but this is not a common issue.
+Look, any friction in the shaft and motor can also cause your window ac to produce noise but luckily this is not common as other issues above.

 Lubricating the moving parts of your AC unit, such as the shaft and motor, is a beneficial practice.
-It helps to keep the unit running smoothly and can contribute to reducing noise.
+Just like other practise, it helps to keep the unit running smoothly and can contribute to reducing noise.

-Lubricating these parts is a simple process.
+And it is super simple to lubricate these parts.
 All you need to do is apply a few drops of lubricant specifically designed for air conditioning units.

 To ensure you use the appropriate lubricant, refer to the owner’s manual of your unit for the recommended product.
 Alternatively, you can use any other lubricant that is suitable for air conditioning units.